rpy2/rpy2/doc/source/overview.rst

 that were waiting to be included into RPy.

 This effort can be seen as a rewrite of the RPy package.
-It is developped for R-2.7 (and it will not work with a previous version), together with Python 2.5.
-Compatibility with Python 2.4 is expected but it was observed to segfault on rare occasions (and the cause is not yet identified).

 Installation
 ------------